History of Antarctica in Timeline

 1980: Convention for the Conservation of Antarctic Marine Living Resources

-1980: Treaty on sustainable fishing
+1980: Treaty on Sustainable Fishing

 In analogy to the 1980 treaty on sustainable fishing, countries led by New Zealand and the United States negotiated a treaty on mining.

-On July 21, 1983, the lowest natural air temperature ever recorded on Earth was measured at the Russian Vostok Station in Antarctica, reaching −89.2 °C (−128.6 °F).
+On July 21, 1983, the lowest natural air temperature ever recorded on Earth was −89.2 °C (−128.6 °F) at the Russian Vostok Station in Antarctica.

-As of 1983, Antarctica's coastline was composed of 44% floating ice, 38% ice walls resting on rock, 13% ice streams or glacier edges, and 5% exposed rock.
+As of 1983, the Antarctica's coastline is composed of 44% floating ice, 38% ice walls, 13% ice streams/glaciers, and 5% exposed rock.

-1985: Discovery of ozone hole
+1985: Discovery of the Antarctic Ozone Hole

-1985: Discovery of oldest human remains
+1985: Discovery of Human Remains

 1987: Greenpeace establishes base on Ross Island

-1987: Montreal Protocol restricts emissions
+1987: Montreal Protocol Restricted Ozone-Depleting Substances

-1988: Convention on the Regulation of Antarctic Mineral Resource Activities adopted
+1988: Convention on the Regulation of Antarctic Mineral Resource Activities Adopted

 In 1988, the Convention on the Regulation of Antarctic Mineral Resource Activities was adopted.